 By the end of effort, we will have cycled 5,000 miles (not including training), through 3 countries, with the hope of seeing an end to cancer.

 Our first event was cycling from John O'Groats, Scotland, to Land's End, Cornwall.
 We completed this in September 2018, and raised over £30,000.

 Our second event was cycling the Camino de Santiago, a 500 mile pilgrimage route starting in St. Jean-Pied-de-Port, France, and finishing in Santiago de Compostela, Spain.
 We completed this ride on 13 September 2019.

-The third event will be a big effort: starting in late August 2020, we will cycle from New York City to Chicago, and from Chicago follow the historic Route 66 to Santa Monica, California.
-We will cover over 3,200 miles.
+The third event will be a big effort: Originally scheduled for August 2020, we have postponed this ride for one year (because of issues with coronavirus), and now will start on 23 August 2021, we will cycle from New York City to Chicago, and from Chicago follow the historic Route 66 to Santa Monica, California.
+We will cover over 3,400 miles.

 We are able to do these events because we have incredible people supporting us, not least our respective wives.
 Without Penny or Karen our lives would be greatly diminished!

 We will be doing all we can to reach our target, and for that we need your generous giving.
 Please consider sponsoring us as we play a small part in bringing an end to cancer.